elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

 The [_Introduction to generic pipelines_ tutorial](../introduction-to-generic-pipelines) outlines how to create a generic pipeline using the Visual Pipeline Editor.

+In this intermediate tutorial you will learn how to add custom Kubeflow components to Elyra and how to utilize them in pipelines.

 ![The completed tutorial pipeline](doc/images/completed-tutorial-pipeline.png)

-In this intermediate tutorial you will learn how to add custom Kubeflow components to Elyra component and how to utilize them in pipelines.

-The tutorial instructions were last updated using Elyra v3.1.1 and Kubeflow v1.3.0.
+The tutorial instructions were last updated using Elyra v3.2.0 and Kubeflow v1.3.0.

 ### Prerequisites